 Example Blog Post: “Explore Historic Neighborhoods in Asheville”

 “One strategy that we employee in blog posting is to think about a market sector that we are strong in and that people may search for on the internet, then create content around these phrases.
-For example, as a boutique real estate firm in the hot market of Asheville, North Carolina, we find through long tail keyword research that “historic homes in Asheville” is a topic that is both popular to our potential clients and a specialization of ours.
-This allows us to provide valuable and relevant content to our readers and has additional SEO value when we can link to other related pages on our website such as pages on those specific historic neighborhoods.”
+For example, as a boutique real estate firm in the hot market of Asheville, North Carolina, we find through long tail keyword research that “historic homes in Asheville” is a topic that is both popular to our potential clients and a specialization of ours.”

 Gavin Grant, San Diego Realtor

 Example Blog Post: “The Right Way to Assess Land Before Buying and Building on It.”